Bodycote Advances Share Buyback Program - TipRanks.com

 Bodycote (GB:BOY) has released an update.

-Bodycote plc has recently advanced its share buyback program by purchasing 16,838 of its ordinary shares at prices ranging from 622.0p to 634.0p, averaging at 625.33p per share, with the intention to cancel these shares.
-This move leaves the company with a total of 185,407,300 shares in issue, directly impacting the voting rights.
-The buyback is part of an ongoing program that started in March 2024, resulting in the acquisition of 6,048,872 ordinary shares to date.
+Bodycote plc has recently executed a share buyback, purchasing 16,725 of its own shares at prices ranging from 633.0p to 639.0p, with a subsequent cancellation of these shares.
+This transaction is part of an ongoing buyback program initiated in March 2024, reducing the total number of shares in issue and voting rights to 185,338,577.
+The move is in line with regulatory compliance and the company’s strategic financial management.

 For further insights into GB:BOY stock, check out TipRanksâ€™ Stock Analysis page.